ACM Frequently Asked Questions

 Q. Are distance learning programs available via the Academic Common Market?

-Q. Can I participate in the ACM if I am pursuing a Graduate Certificate or continuing education credits?
+Q. Can I participate in the ACM if I am pursuing an Associate Degree, Graduate Certificate, or continuing education credits?

 A. No. The ACM Program is only available for degree programs at the bachelor and graduate level.
-Certificate and non-degree programs are not included in the ACM.
+Associate degree, certificate, and non-degree programs are not included in the ACM.

 Q. Are tuition waivers retroactive?

-A. No. Waivers and in-state rates are not retroactive prior to the effective date of ACM, except at the discretion of the participating institution.
+A. No. Tuition waivers and in-state tuition rates are not retroactive prior to the effective date of ACM, except at the discretion of the participating institution.
 Students should apply for the current term and year or the following.
-It is the responsibility of the student to contact the ACM coordinator at the university to verify his/her term and year of eligibility before completing the application.
+It is the responsibility of the student to contact the ACM liaison at the university to verify his/her term and year of eligibility before completing the application.
 It is highly recommended that you contact the institution prior to completing the application and submitting it to our office.
-Click the following link to access ACM Coordinator information at participating institutions http://home.sreb.org/acm/participating/institutionstates.aspx.
+Institutional ACM liaison contact information is available on SREB’s Participating Institution website.

 Q. How can I find out what specific programs are available to Virginia residents via the ACM?